 The bad taste that you experience may vary.
 Some of our patients would describe it as bitter or sour while others would consider it as merely unpleasant.
 If you notice that your tooth tastes weird, you should talk to your dentist immediately.
 It could be the result of a potential infection that might lead to oral decay.
 It could also be halitosis.

 Poorly Maintained Fillings

-Another reason your tooth tastes weird is because you have bad dental fillings, especially if they’re falling apart and causing a metallic taste.
+Another reason your tooth tastes weird is that you have bad dental fillings, especially if they’re falling apart and causing a metallic taste.
 Even if you have silver mercury fillings, which are known to be a durable filling material, they could still erode.
 If that happens, bacteria in your mouth could travel into your tooth, causing a bad odor or taste in your mouth.

-If the problem is left untreated, it could cause tooth decay, and might result in tooth extraction.
+If the problem is left untreated, it could cause tooth decay and might result in tooth extraction.
 You should contact your dentist immediately if you start to feel that your tooth tastes weird.
 If it’s the result of a failing dental filling, it could be replaced without resorting to tooth extraction.
 If you wait a little longer, the bacteria inside the affected tooth will cause further damage and the only option to remedy the situation is extraction.
 To save it, a root canal therapy may be suggested.

 Other reasons why your tooth tastes weird: